isomerpages/isomerpages-govtech/media/technews/_posts/2020-03-21-geeky-myth-busting-facts-you-need-to-know-about-tracetogether.md

 ### **Myth #5 - I do not wish to download this TraceTogether app which will increase the risk of a data breach on my phone.**

-The TraceTogether app will not increase the risk of a data breach.
+The TraceTogether app does not increase the risk of a data breach on your phone.
 Given the app’s security and privacy safeguards, the risk of a data leak from your phone as a result of TraceTogether is very low.
 By downloading the app, you can tap on technology to enhance contact tracing -- a key pillar of Singapore’s fight against COVID-19.
 The choice is yours to make.

 <div class="bp-youtube">
   <iframe width="560" height="315" src="https://www.youtube.com/embed/buj8ZTRtJes" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>